palmerr23/control_TLV320AIC3104/examples/8x8_Filters/readme.md

-## Demonstrate the CODEC DAC filter capabilities
+### Demonstrate the CODEC DAC filter capabilities using white noise and FFT analysis